ritheshg06/ritheshg06/README.md

 ### Hi there 👋

-👨‍💻 AI Enthusiast.
+👨‍💻 DevOps Enthusiast.

-🌱 Learning Python, ML, DL.
+🌱 Learning AWS, Terraform, Ansible.

-🤖 Intrested in CV and NLP.
+🤖 Intrested in automating every manual task.

 🤝 Looking for open source contribution opportunity.

 📫 How to reach me:

 <!--